-- 1. Underground inspection.
-To be made after trenches or ditches are excavated, conduit or cable is installed, and before any backfill is put in place. - 2.
-Rough-in inspection.
-To be made after the building is dried-in, framing, fire blocking and bracing is in place and prior to the installation of wall or ceiling membranes. - 3.
-Low Voltage.
-To be made for security, alarm, elevator, and special uses prior to being covered from view. - 4.
+- The system indicated on the plans was installed. - The system is installed in accordance with the manufacturer's installation instructions and the product approval. - F. Electrical - 1.
+Underground inspection (including bonding and ground).
+To be made after trenches or ditches are excavated, conduit or cable is installed, and before any backfill is put in place. - Rough-in inspection.
+To be made after the building is dried-in, framing, fire-blocking and bracing is in place, and prior to the installation of insulation (if applicable), or wall or ceiling membranes. - 3.
+Low Voltage: To be made for security, alarm, elevator, and special uses - 4.
 Power release inspection.
-To be made after building electrical system is substantially complete, or completed in phases, with all circuitry installed and electrical fixtures and devices in place, or properly tagged and safed-off. - 5.
+To be made after the building electrical system is substantially complete, or completed in phases, with all circuitry installed and electrical fixtures and devices in place, or properly tagged and safed-off. - 5.
 Final inspection.
-To be made after the building electrical system is complete, all required electrical fixtures are in place and properly connected, tested and the structure is ready for occupancy - 6.
+To be made after the building is complete, all required electrical fixtures are in place and properly connected or protected, and the structure is ready for occupancy. - 6.
 Existing Swimming Pools.
-To be made after all repairs or alterations are complete, all required electrical equipment, GFCI protection, and equipotential bonding are in place on said alterations or repairs.
+To be made after all repairs or alterations are complete, all required electrical equipment, GFCI protection, and equipotential bonding are in place on said alterations or repairs. - G. Plumbing - 1.
+Underground inspection.
+To be made after trenches or ditches are excavated, piping is installed, and before any backfill is put in place. - 2.
+Rough-in inspection.
+To be made after the roof, framing, fire-blocking and bracing is in place and all soil, waste and vent piping is complete, and prior to the installation of insulation (if applicable), or wall or ceiling membranes. - 3.
+Final inspection.
+To be made after the building is complete, all plumbing fixtures are in place and properly connected, and the structure is ready for occupancy.